Armenians in the Ottoman Empire: Education and social work

 Beginning in 1863, education was available to all subjects, as far as funds permitted it.
 Such education was under the direction of lay committees.
 During this period in Russian Armenia, the association of the schools with the Church was close, but the same principle obtains.
-This became a problem for the Russian administration, which peaked during 1897 when Tsar Nicholas appointed the Armenophobic Grigory Sergeyevich Golitsin as governor of Transcaucasia, and Armenian schools, cultural associations, newspapers and libraries were closed.
+This became a problem for the Russian administration, which peaked during 1897 when Tsar Nicholas II appointed the Armenophobic Grigory Sergeyevich Golitsin as governor of Transcaucasia, and Armenian schools, cultural associations, newspapers and libraries were closed.

 The Armenian charitable works, hospitals, and provident institutions were organized along the explained perspective.
-The Armenians, in addition to paying taxes to the State, voluntarily imposed extra burdens on themselves in order to support these philanthropic agencies.
+The Armenians, in addition to paying taxes to the state, voluntarily imposed extra burdens on themselves in order to support these philanthropic agencies.
 The taxes to the State did not have direct return to Armenians in such cases.

-Armenian Question, 1877

-The Armenian Question, as used in European history, became common place among diplomatic circles and in the popular press after the Congress of Berlin (1878); that in like Eastern Question (normally dated to 1774), refers to powers of Europe's involvement to the Armenian subjects of the Ottoman Empire beginning with the Russo-Turkish War of 1877-78.
-However, in specific terms, the Armenian question refers to the protection and the freedoms of Armenians from their neighboring communities.
-The "Armenian question" explains the forty years of Armenian-Ottoman history in the context of English, German, Russian politics between 1877 and 1914.

-National awakening, 1880s
+National awakening: 1880s

 The national liberation movement of the Balkan peoples (see: national awakenings in Balkans) and the immediate involvement of the European powers in the Eastern question had a powerful effect on the hitherto suppressed national movement among the Armenians of the Ottoman Empire – on the development of a national liberation ideology.
-The Armenian national liberation movement was the Armenian national effort to free the historic Armenian homeland of eastern Asia Minor and Transcaucasus from Russian and Ottoman rule and re-establish the independent Armenian state.
+The Armenian national liberation movement was the Armenian national effort to free the historic Armenian homeland of eastern Asia Minor and Transcaucasus from Ottoman and Csarist rule and re-establish the independent Armenian state.
 Those Armenians who did not support national liberation aspirations or who were neutral were called chezoks.

-Sultan Abdul Hamid II, 1876–1909

 Abdul Hamid II was the 34th Sultan and oversaw a period of decline in the power and extent of the Empire, ruling from 31 August 1876 until he was deposed on 27 April 1909.
 He was the last Ottoman Sultan to rule with absolute power.